SuddenGunter/hsd/readme.md

 ## How to run locally (for development)

+### Prerequisites

+1. You need a working Go environment with a version equal to or greater than the Go version mentioned in go.mod.
+2. You also need a working Docker/Podman in Docker emulation mode (basically something that can run docker-compose).
+3. The last thing is [go-task](https://github.com/go-task/task) to run commands from Taskfile.yaml.

+### Steps

 docker-compose.yaml and Taskfile.yaml already have most of the stuff you need to start the app, just add your Telegram information to either `hsd.env` file, or just into Taskfile.yaml.

 `hsd.env` file example: